jinan789/jinan789.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jinan Jiang is currently working toward the Ph.D. degree (January 2023 - present) with the Department of Computing, The Hong Kong Polytechnic University, under the supervision of [Prof. Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
-Before that, he received the B.A. degree in computer science from the University of California, Berkeley in June 2022.
+Before that, he received the B.A. degree (with highest distinction) in computer science from the University of California, Berkeley in June 2022.
+He will be conducting a research visit at the National University of Singapore (NUS) in January–July 2026, under the supervision of [Prof. Jiaheng Zhang](https://zjhzjh123.github.io/).
 His research interests include blockchain security, zero-knowledge proof, and smart contract security.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.